 Claire holds a Bachelor of Economics and has worked for 35 years across a range of industries including finance, publishing and education.

-Michelle Jocum has been at Giant Steps for over 12 years.
+Michelle has been a part of the Giant Steps community since 2003.
 She has a Master’s degree in International Relations, specialising in community development.

 As an integral member of the school’s fundraising and administration team, Michelle manages all matters pertaining to fundraising and events.
 Michelle’s ability to create and form strong relationships with the parent body has enabled her to grow the donor base and deliver strong and increased funding results.
 Michelle has a deep passion for Giant Steps, evident in her contribution to the financial growth and expansion of the school.

 Semray graduated from the University of Sydney with a Bachelor of Applied Science (OT) in 2010 and has been working at Giant Steps since 2012.